Toshiba EMU (Roca Line): History

 In 1973, the Argentine government ordered a study on the electrification of urban lines in the Roca Line to a group of argentine and japanese companies.
 In February 1979, after beating British Railways, a contract was awarded to Marubeni, Toshiba and Hitachi to start the works.

 The purchase of this trains also led to a transfer of technology agreement between the Japan International Cooperation Agency and Ferrocarriles Argentinos, which resulted in the creation of CENACAF (Centro Nacional de Capacitación Ferroviaria, National Centre of Rail Training".

 The first cars arrived in Argentina on July 25, 1983, on the "Amanda Smiths" ship, and were sent to the main repair shop of the Roca Railway, the Remedios de Escalada Shops.
-At this time, the Roca Line was under electrification works, which also comprised the creation of a specialized shop for electric multiple units in Llavallol, where the Toshiba trains are maintained to this day.
+At this time, the Roca Line was under electrification works, which also comprised the creation of a specialized shop for electric multiple units in Llavallol, where the Toshiba trains are maintained as of 2018.

 On the November 6th, 1985, a Toshiba train made the inaugural trip of the new Electric service on the Roca Line, transporting the then-president Raúl Alfonsín between the Constitución and Avellaneda stations.

-The new Electric service represented a big leap forward in transport quality from the old diesel push-pull trains on the Roca Railway, and caused a spike in demand.
-To cope with this increased demand, an extra car (which was not included in the original japanese design) was built by Materfer in Argentina and added to each trainset.
+The new Electric service represented a great improvement in transport quality from the old diesel push-pull trains on the Roca Railway, and caused a spike in demand.
+To cope with the resultant demand, an extra car (which was not included in the original Japanese design) was built by Materfer in Argentina and added to each trainset.
 The new trailer car was named "trailer prime".
 This was criticized by some technicians, who claimed it undermined the train acceleration and braking.

 Since 2002, metal blinds were removed from the trains, in what was called a theft of State property by then-concessionaire Metropolitano, controlled by Sergio Taselli.
 The company claimed it was due to vandalism, so they implemented a series of reforms to make the trains "anti-vandalic".
 This reforms replaced the original leather coach-like seats, which also had flip-over seat backs to face the direction of travel., with fixed metal seats with no padding.
 The metal window frames were replaced with plastic frames.
 Also, seats were removed in some cars to make space for bikes and wheelchairs.

 From then on, the trains suffered a series of reforms which diminished their comfort.
 The metal seats were eventually replaced by plain plastic seats, with no comfort and fixed facing one direction.
 The trains were not repaired in-house by the Roca Railway, but instead sent to EMEPA, Benito Roggio Ferroindustrial and Materfer for repairs.
 Since the Argentine State, through Trenes Argentinos, took control of the operation again in XXX, they have been repaired primarily in the Remedios de Escalada Shops.